The Academy is working as part of the Rapid Research Information Forum (RRIF), a group chaired by Chief Scientist, Dr Alan Finkel AO FAA FTSE FAHMS.

 - Changes in public sentiment in relation to data privacy during COVID-19 (28 Nov)

-We are grateful to our Fellows and Associate Members who are providing valuable input into the forum.
+We are grateful to our Fellows and Associate Members who provided valuable input into the forum during 2020.

 The responses can be downloaded below.